dwmkerr/terminal-ai/README.md

 ---

+- [ ] bug(ai): on startup the default yaml config should be copied over?
+- [ ] bug(chat): if API key is not set, error message must be plain text
 - [ ] devex: 'ai' local command to run from my folder

 - [ ] nth(chat): line up input/output prompts on the colon